LTE Dual SIM

 USIM settings and initial attach process for this test is same as the operations in previous test(Test 1).
 It is assumed that you get both USIM successfully attached.

-Once the initial attachment is complete, make a Call from one of your USIM (in this test I made the call from SIM1) to the loopback number set in the configuration file (666 in this test).
-And then make it sure that the call go through.
+Once the initial attachment is complete, make a call from one of the USIMs.
+In this example, the call is made from SIM 1 to the loopback number configured in the Amarisoft configuration file.
+The loopback number used in this test is 666.

 Log Analysis

-Assuming that the initial attatchment is complete, the first thing you want to check is to ensure that SIM1 completes IMS registration
+Assuming that the initial attachment is complete, the first thing to check is whether SIM 1 completes IMS registration successfully.
+In this example, the log shows the SIP REGISTER procedure for IMSI 001010123456780.

-When you make an MO voice call from one of the SIM (SIM1 in this case), you would see VoLTE setup signaling and RTP traffics.
+When you make an MO voice call from one of the SIMs, SIM 1 in this example, you can see both VoLTE call setup signaling and RTP traffic in the log.

 Test 3 - Data Traffic during Voice Call